WangDHg/TFRegNCI/README.md

 * Platform: pytorch 1.10

 ## Citation
-If you find the code useful in your research, please consider citing:
+If you think the method useful in your research, please consider citing:

 	@article{wang2023tfregnci,
      title={TFRegNCI: Interpretable Noncovalent Interaction Correction Multimodal Based on Transformer Encoder Fusion},